SOGGIORNARE A PEGLI

 restoration works were carried out, including the remaking

-of the marble altar dedicated to Santa Rosalia.
+of the marble altar dedicated to Saint Rosalia.
 Between 1954

-and 1958 the square in front of the church was laid out, in
+and 1958 the square in front of the church was renovated and

-the center of which a statue of the Madonna of Lourdes was
+at the end of the works a statue of Our Lady of Lourdes was

 was consecrated by Cardinal Siri.
-Restorations were carried
+Further restorations were carried

 out between 1985 and 1995; the facade, originally in exposed

 stone, was completed only in 2006.
-The dedication to the
+The dedication to Saint

-transformed into a dwelling; part of the perimeter walls are
+transformed into a house; part of the perimeter walls was

 incorporated into a rustic farmhouse still existing in the